O & P Temporary Worker VisasEntertainers, Athletes, and Individuals with Extraordinary Ability

 • is a dependent of a P visa holder in one of the

-Petitions for O and P visas may be filed by a U.S. company or an authorized U.S. agent with the INS regional service center having jurisdiction over the place of intended employment.
+Petitions for O and P visas may be filed by a U.S. company or an authorized U.S. agent with the USCIS regional service center having jurisdiction over the place of intended employment.